-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 ‘Don’t go outside, you might die.’ ”

-- Richard Weller, Professor & Personal Chair of Medical Dermatology at The University of Edinburgh
+- Richard Weller, Professor of Medical Dermatology at The University of Edinburgh

 Here’s what you’ll learn in this article: